dcoy/Learning-Python/dataStructures/README.md

 Lists, tuples and strings are examples of sequences.
 The major feature of sequences are *membership tests*, the `in` and `not in` expressions, and *indexing operations*, which allows you to fetch a particular item in the sequence directly.

 The three types of sequences also have a *slicing* operation which will allow us to retrieve part of the sequence.
 Run `help(slice)` to display all properties of the slice operation.

+#### Set

+A *set* is an unordered collection of simple objects.
+These are used when an object within a collection is more important than the order or amount it occurs.
+By using sets, membership tests can be run, regardless if it's a subset of another set.
+Run `help(set)` to display all properties of the set data structure.